+2. Project Summary (maximum length, 1 page).

+Each proposal must contain a summary of the proposed project not more than one page in length.
+The Project Summary consists of an overview, a statement on the intellectual merit of the proposed activity, and a statement on the broader impacts of the proposed activity.

-- 2. Project Summary (maximum length, 1 page).
-The Project Summary must consist of two parts, separated in different paragraphs: 1) provide a succinct summary of the Intellectual Merit of the proposal; 2) describe the Broader Impacts for the proposed project.
-Proposals that do not separately address both of these merit review criteria within the one-page Project Summary will be returned without review. - 3.
-Project Description (maximum length, 15 pages, including all figures and charts).
-The project description must include subsections (a)-(e), and address the intellectual merits and broader impacts of the proposed effort.
+3. Project Description (maximum length, 15 pages, including all figures and charts).
+The project description must include subsections (a)-(e), and address the intellectual merits and broader impacts of the proposed effort per GPG or NSF Grants.gov Application Guide guidelines.
 Suggested lengths for individual subsections are provided for guidance only.